 It is an offence to engage in retaliation against a person who has taken a protected action where the maximum penalty is imprisonment for two years.

-If an employee of a public body engages in retaliation, both the public body and the employee are vicariously liable unless the public body can prove that it had taken all reasonable steps in preventing or decreasing retaliation.
+If an employee of a public body engages in retaliation, both the public body and the employee are vicariously liable - unless the public body can prove that it had taken all reasonable steps in preventing or minimising retaliation.

-Under the ICAC Act, the ICAC must issue directions and guidelines for public bodies and public officers for dealing with protected communications within six months of the ICAC Act commencing (by end May 2019).
+The ICAC has issued directions and guidelines for public bodies and public officers for dealing with protected communications.

-The ICAC must also issue guidelines for public bodies and public officers concerning frameworks and practices for minimising risks of retaliation within 12 months of the Act commencing (end October 2019).
+The ICAC has also issued guidelines for public bodies and public officers concerning frameworks and practices for minimising risks of retaliation.

 It is worthwhile noting that that, due to the existence of the Office of the Commissioner for Public Interest Disclosures which was replaced by the Office of the ICAC, many public bodies have existing policies in place surrounding whistleblower protections and minimising retaliation.